-The purpose of this research topic is to equip policy makers with the knowledge to ensure that domestic food production in Scotland can fulfil the goals of providing good, high-value jobs domestically, and contribute to a healthy Scottish diet and the circular economy.
+The purpose of this research topic is to equip policy makers with the knowledge to ensure that domestic food production in Scotland can fulfil the goals of providing good, highvalue jobs domestically, and contribute to a healthy Scottish diet and the circular economy.
 Ensuring that we effectively leverage new and existing technology and data to maximise our capacity to produce and add value is a key concern here.
-This topic will also be home to elements of human nutrition research.

-To identify opportunities for change to Scotland's food supply chains to meet the nation's needs and to maximize the efficiency, value and resilience of our food supply.
+To identify opportunities for change to Scotland's food supply chains to meet the nation's needs and to maximise the efficiency, value, sustainability and resilience of our food supply.

-- Produce a detailed set of scenarios and recommendations about the scope and potential value for increasing soft fruit and vegetable production in Scotland, drawing on international examples and the scope for emerging and current technology to maximise our capacity and minimise waste. - Research the most effective support models for encouraging innovation within a high-value, high-productivity food sector. - Review the Scottish supply chain, exploring where supply chain investment could improve the resilience and reduce the fragility of primary production sectors in relation to external shock. - Review and assess what scope there is to build food security within Scotland and increase capacity to respond to food insecurity.
+- Produce a detailed set of scenarios and recommendations about the scope and potential value for increasing soft fruit and vegetable production in Scotland, drawing on international examples and the scope for emerging and current technology to maximise our capacity and minimise waste. - Research the most effective support models for encouraging innovation within a high-value, high-productivity food sector. - Review the Scottish supply chain and protein bioeconomy, exploring where supply chain investment could improve the resilience and reduce the fragility of primary production sectors in relation to external shock. - Review and assess what scope there is to build food security within Scotland and increase capacity to respond to food insecurity.